saturngod/piControl/README.md

 	sudo make
 	sudo make install

-The make process can take quite a while, well over an hour in most case.
+The make process can take quite a while, well over **a hour** in most case.

 If you want to install node.js automatically , call